magerton/drillinginfo-data-import/README.md

 1. On Windows (but not Ubuntu), `readr::read_csv()` detects "Embedded nul" characters in several of the tables and throws associated warnings.
 These are all collected and saved in a separate .Rdata file.
 There are a couple of questions
     a.
 Are these characters supposed to be there?
 Why did DI include them?
     b.
-Why, when run on Windows, does `readr::read_csv` find embedded nulls and save to file with import problems, but when run on Ubuntu using EC2 instance, it does not?
+Why, when run on Windows, does `readr::read_csv` find embedded nulls, but when run on Ubuntu using EC2 instance, does it not?
 2. The order that the DI documentation lists columns when the column type is specified is not exactly the same as when the description is specified.
 I am assuming that the order of the column type information is correct.
 3. There is no table schema information for the file UIC.txt
 4. Can we get a longer history of md5 checksums for the DI Desktop Raw Data PLUS flat files?
 See [checksums.md](checksums.md)